Kinlochleven: Ice Factor: The National Ice Climbing Centre

-Ice Factor caters daily for climbers and adventure seekers of all ages and abilities, from beginner to expert.
+Ice Factor catered for climbers and adventure seekers of all ages and abilities, from beginner to expert.
 In 2010 a new Giant Outdoor Aerial Adventure Course was added.
-Throughout the year Ice Factor also offers bespoke guided days on the local mountains of Glen Coe and Ben Nevis; each winter it runs specialist winter skills and mountaineering courses.
-The centre is also an important staging post on the West Highland Way, providing facilities for walkers, including a bar, sauna and steam room.
-It also has a mountaineers' cafe and a shop stocking gifts and mountaineering and camping equipment.
-Due to its contribution to the local economy it has secured several awards, including Visit Scotland Thistle Awards for Tourism Excellence and Green Apple Award as Best Environmental Business Europe.
+Throughout the year Ice Factor also offers bespoke guided days on the local mountains of Glen Coe and Ben Nevis; each winter it ran specialist winter skills and mountaineering courses.
+The centre was also an important staging post on the West Highland Way, providing facilities for walkers, including a bar, sauna and steam room.
+It also had a mountaineers' cafe and a shop stocking gifts and mountaineering and camping equipment.
+Due to its contribution to the local economy it secured several awards, including Visit Scotland Thistle Awards for Tourism Excellence and a Green Apple Award as Best Environmental Business Europe.

 Ice Factor was the base for the Skyline Scotland races in 2016.

+Ice Factor closed in March 2023 following an unpaid rent dispute, but was reported to be set to reopen in September 2023.

 Micro-brewery

-A smaller part of the former coke bunker - for carbon production - for the aluminium reduction works, was transformed in 2002 into Atlas Brewery which, together with Orkney Brewery, was taken over in 2006 to form Sinclair Brewery Ltd. Atlas was closed in July 2010 and its production transferred to Orkney.
+A smaller part of the former coke bunker – for carbon production – for the aluminium reduction works, was transformed in 2002 into Atlas Brewery which, together with Orkney Brewery, was taken over in 2006 to form Sinclair Brewery Ltd. Atlas was closed in July 2010 and its production transferred to Orkney.
 The micro-brewery was re-opened in 2011 by Harry Heskey (former head brewer for Atlas) and now provides River Leven Ales.